 Power functions in plasma metabolite correction

-An extended power function can be used when parent the tracer fraction, fp, is initially 1 or less then 1 (in some cases tracer is metabolized already in vasculature before reaching sampling site), and then approaches 0:
+An extended power function can be used when the parent radiopharmaceutical fraction, fp, is initially 1 or less then 1 (in some cases radiopharmaceutical is metabolized already in vasculature before reaching sampling site), and then approaches 0:

 , where 0 < a ≤ 1, b > 1, c > 0, 0 < d ≤ 1, and e ≥ 0.

 Parameter d represents the initial level of parent fraction, and parameter e is the time after which the fraction starts to decrease.

 Unchanged (parent) radiopharmaceutical fraction curves can be fitted with

 fit_ppf with option